Do You Need a Hearing Aid?

 This is a valid question.
 After all, we have two ears!

 Whether you have hearing loss in both ears or one, you should talk with your physician about getting two hearing aids.
-Bilateral aids are not recommended routinely by doctors.
+Bilateral aids are not always recommended routinely by doctors.
+The recommendation may be specific to your hearing loss.
 But to give you a preview of their advantages, here are a couple of benefits people have experienced:

 - Ability to pick up speech/sounds amid background noise.
 Because our brain is designed to use sound coming through both ears to understand our environment, two hearing aids can help your brain focus on specific sounds/speech, while tuning out other noise.